 Part 8: Printing your edition (video link)

-Part 9: Adding Watercolor (coming soon)
+Part 9: Adding Watercolor (video link)

 Below is a list of some of the tools and materials to get you started, but I encourage you to experiment and try lots of different things, to see what you like best!